BolajiAyodeji/bolajiayodeji.com/content/op/how-to-redirect-HTTP-to-HTTPS-using-htaccess.md

 An **SSL certificate** is necessary to create SSL connection.
 You would need to give all details about the identity of your website and your company as and when you choose to activate SSL on your web server.
-Following this, two cryptographic keys are created — a Private Key and a Public Key.
+Following this, two cryptographic keys are created with a Private Key and a Public Key.

 [Learn More: Why SSL is Critical?](https://www.sslrenewals.com/blog/why-is-ssl-important-benefits-of-using-ssl-certificate)